satra/NiPyPe-Paper/nipype_paper.rst

 Mackenzie-Graham, J. D. Van Horn, R. P. Woods, Crawford, & A. W. Toga, 2008).

-Processing nodes are defined in the LONI Pipeline using eXtensible Markup Language (XML).
-This one “size fits all” method makes it easy to add new nodes as long as they are well behaved command lines.
+However, the LONI Pipeline does not come without limitations.
+Processing nodes are defined using eXtensible Markup Language (XML).
+This “one size fits all” method makes it easy to add new nodes as long as they are well behaved command lines.
 However, many software packages do not meet this criterion.
 For example, SPM, written in MATLAB, does not provide a command line interface.
 Furthermore, for several command line programs, arguments are not easy to describe in the LONI XML schema (e.g., ANTS – Avants & Gee, 2004).
-Although it provides a wonderful graphical interface, the LONI Pipeline environment does not provide an easy option to script a workflow or for rapidly exploring parametric variations within a workflow (e.g., VisTrails\ :sup:``[1] <#ftnt1>`_`\ ).
+Although it provides a helpful graphical interface, the LONI Pipeline environment does not provide an easy option to script a workflow or for rapidly exploring parametric variations within a workflow (e.g., VisTrails\ :sup:``[1] <#ftnt1>`_`\ ).
 Finally, due to restrictive licensing it is not straightforward to modify and redistribute the modifications.

 To address issues with existing workflow systems and the ones described earlier, we present NiPyPe (Neuroimaging in Python: Pipelines and